Michael Caswell Photography

 More and more cloud services are implementing measures to address this, such as the ability to name a "legacy contact" who will be granted access to your files should you pass away.

 Of course, the need to preemptively address this eventuality is not limited to wedding photographs, but regardless, even if you make all the appropriate provisions, and your surviving family members can get access to your computer, there's still a chance that some things could slip through the cracks.
-A shoebox of photographs in a closet, a photo album on a bookshelf, or a framed print from your wedding is much harder to be overlooked and inadvertently discarded than images that only exist as digital files, which family members might not be able to access, or even know are there at all.
+A shoebox of photographs in a closet, a photo album on a bookshelf, or a framed print on the wall from your wedding is much harder to be overlooked and inadvertently discarded than images that only exist as digital files, which family members might not be able to access, or even know are there at all.

-To be fair, photos that only exist as prints have their own vulnerabilities too, as they can easily be destroyed by disasters like floods, fires, tornadoes, etc., and will also fade over time, which leads us to the topic of how to ensure your digital images are protected.
+To be fair, photos that only exist as prints have their own vulnerabilities too, as they can easily be destroyed by disasters like floods, fires, tornadoes, etc., and will also gradually fade over time, which leads us to the topic of how to ensure your digital images are protected.

 Maintain Multiple Backups, Including Off-Site Copies